ESSENTIALS OF DIAGNOSIS

 Brown-Séquard syndrome with lesion at left tenth thoracic level (motor deficits not shown).
 (Reproduced, with permission, from Waxman SG, deGroot J. Clinical Neuroanatomy, 22nd ed.
 Originally published by Appleton & Lange.
 Copyright © 1995 by The McGraw-Hill Companies, Inc.)

 Treatment of the injury consists of immobilization and—if there is cord compression—early decompressive laminectomy and fusion (within 24 hours).
 Early treatment with high doses of corticosteroids (eg, methylprednisolone, 30 mg/kg by intravenous bolus, followed by 5.4 mg/kg/h for 23 hours) may improve neurologic recovery if commenced within 8 hours after injury, although the evidence is limited and some neurosurgical guidelines do not recommend their use.
-Anatomic realignment of the spinal cord by traction and other orthopedic procedures ...
+Anatomic realignment of the spinal cord by traction and ...